yanyiyang2000/arm-assembly/README.md

 - `openocd`

 ## Setting Project Name
-In the root directory, modify the following entry in `CMakeLists.txt`:
+In the project root directory, modify the following entry in `CMakeLists.txt`:
 ```cmake
 project(
     <PROJECT_NAME>